You have prepared your case, including how to present your case to the court, but what can you expect in the courtroom?

 - Don’t argue with the questioner.

-- Don’t give flippant answers.
+- Don’t give flippant or sarcastic answers.